Fingerkrampf/Pi_Node_Win_Setup_Helper_GUI/README.md

 * **WireGuard Keys:** Generates local key pairs for a secure VPN connection.
 * **WireGuard Server Setup:** Automatically configures a WireGuard peer on a Linux server via SSH for a seamless VPN connection.
     * ⚠️ **Note:** The UDP port 51820 must be opened in the firewall of the server provider, which is usually done via their web interface.
+    * ⚠️ **Note:** The TCP ports 31400-31409 must be opened in the firewall of the server provider, which is usually done via their web interface.

 ---